What is Aboriginal Studies about?

 How can I learn about Aboriginal Studies?

-Both the major (eight units) and minor (four units) involve core and elective units in Aboriginal Studies which can be identified with HAB in the unit code.
+A minor (four units) involve core and elective units in Aboriginal Studies which can be identified with HAB in the unit code.
 As a diverse discipline, the core units will provide a necessary grounding in essential issues, while the elective units will allow you to follow your particular interest in Aboriginal Studies.

 Interested in studying with us?
 Explore our course and research opportunities below.